-Blockchain technology is an innovative way to store data but it is also so much more than that.
+Blockchain technology provides an innovative way to securely record, store and transfer data.
 Blockchain is the technology that makes cryptocurrency possible.

-In this guide to blockchain technology you will learn:
+In this guide to blockchain technology traders will learn:

-At its heart, blockchain is simply a way of digitally recording financial transactions.
+Blockchain technology is defined as a decentralised, distributed & immutable ledger, shared across networks to track assets and record transactions.
+Blockchain is used most commonly as a way to digitally record financial transactions.
 It’s a relatively new technology, but it’s become increasingly popular thanks to some unique advantages.

 Let’s say John owes $30 to Tim, but he only had $10 at the time.
 John writes a note confirming that he’s going to pay another $20 at a later date and gives the note to Tim as a record of the amount owed.

 Now, the only thing stopping that note from being manipulated is good faith on behalf of John and trusting Tim.
 But if Tim chose to try and change the amount he was owed – let’s say from the original $20 to $120 – John would have no way to prove it.

 But what would happen if John had made copies of the original note?
 In that case, there’s increased visibility over the transaction, so it’s easy to see if one party had attempted to manipulate the original document.
 This transparency and fraud prevention is effectively what blockchain allows, only on a more sophisticated and much larger scale.

 In a blockchain, each individual transaction is time-stamped and stored in what’s known as a ‘block’.
 These blocks are digitally chained together in chronological order, forming the blockchain.
 Each block can be identified by a hash code – which is similar in nature to an ID card – and there’s no limit to the number of new blocks that can be recorded.

 So does that mean all transactions are eligible to be recorded on a blockchain?
 Well, no.